 At the junction of Hwy 7 and Hwy 706, Elbe Washington is a small gateway community on the way to Mount Rainier.
-With a population of fewer than fifty residents, Elbe is a small town that’s big on trains!
-The small town has a history rich in logging in railways.
+With a population of fewer than fifty residents, Elbe is a small town with a big history in trains and timber.
 The town was once home to the Mt.
 Rainier Railroad.
 Currently, visitors can dine at a diner in a converted train car, stay in a roadside motel made entirely out of cabooses, and enjoy pizza by the slice (or the pie) at a pizzeria in a train car!

 Fondly referred to as the “Little White Church,” when you come upon this quaint (18 x 24ft) roadside treasure, you immediately recognize the special quality that has graced this location since 1906.
 Henry Lutkens, an early homesteader donated the property and materials along with land and logs for the first schoolhouse in Elbe.
 Today, services are held from March through November.
 The church is on the National Registry of Historic Places.
 It is an extension of the Evangelical Lutheran Church of America.
 Day retreats and weddings are held for small groups of no more than 43 people.

 The Mt.
 Rainier Railroad & Museum once offered excursions on tour trains.
 Closed now for the foreseeable future.
 No longer can you hear the sound of the steam engines chuffing or the piercing cry of the steam whistle as it blew through the Nisqually Valley.